segmentio/segment-docs/src/connections/sources/visual-tagger.md

 - If your website has any iframed components (for example, if you embed Typeforms into your site), Visual Tagger cannot create events for that iframed content.
 We recommend that you install Segment on the iframed-in site and use Visual Tagger directly on that site.

 ### Setup Requirements

-Here's what you need before you use Visual Tagger:
+Here's what you need before you can use Visual Tagger:
 1. A Segment account and Workspace.
 You'll need to have either Workspace Owner or Source Admin-level permissions in order to create events using Visual Tagger.
 2. A website.
 Visual Tagger currently works best with simple marketing websites, like landing pages or content sites.
 There is no support for mobile apps at this time.
 You will, however, be able to tag the mobile version of your websites using Visual Tagger.
 3. A Javascript (Website) Source in Segment.
 Once you have created your Javascript Source, you'll need to install the analytics.js snippet on your website in order for Visual Tagger to work.
 If you're having trouble with this step, follow the [Analytics.js Quickstart Guide](/docs/connections/sources/catalog/libraries/website/javascript).
 4. Chrome browser.
 Visual Tagger is only supported for Chrome browser at this time.

 ### Getting Started

-Once you have met the above requirements, you're ready to get started.
+Once you have met the Setup Requirements, you're ready to get started.
 1. Go to your Segment Workspace and navigate to the Website Source that you want to use Visual Tagger with.
 You should see a link to Visual Tagger in the subnavigation of your Source.
 2. Click on the Visual Tagger link.
 You'll see an introductory page where you can learn about Visual Tagger and watch a short video with a brief overview of Visual Tagger.
 3. Once you proceed, you will be prompted to do three things: